-- A third-party can access your computer if he lays his hand on the password reset disk.
+- A third party can access your computer if he lays his hand on the password reset disk.
 It is therefore imperative that you keep it in a safe place.

 Microsoft support engineers will not help you retrieve passwords that are lost or forgotten, in case you were to seek their help.

 Microsoft, of course, supports the use of these built-in tools viz.
-Password Reset Disk and Password Hint, which can help you gain access to your computer in the case that you forget your password in the future.
+Password Reset Disk and Password Hint, which can help you gain access to your computer in case you forget your password in the future.